kolan72/PoliNorError/README.md

                              .WithFallbackFunc<Email>(() => UserManager.GetGuestEmail())
                              .Handle(() => UserManager.GetUserEmail(userId));
 ```
-Errors handling allows for further specification through the use of [error filters](#error-filters).
 The results of handling are stored in the [PolicyResult](#policyresult) class.
 Using policy, you can extra handle `PolicyResult` by [`PolicyResult` handlers](#policyresult-handlers) after policy processor processing.
 A policy can be combined with a delegate in the [`PolicyDelegate`](#policydelegate) class.
 The `PolicyDelegate` object, in turn, can be added to the [`PolicyDelegateCollection`](#policydelegatecollection).
 In this case, each delegate will be handled according to its policy.